Austin Daye: Lega Basket Serie A (2018–2022)

 On January 29, 2018, Daye returned to Italy for a second stint, signing with Umana Reyer Venezia for the rest of the season.
 On May 2, Daye won the FIBA Europe Cup championship with Reyer.
 He signed a two-year extension with the team on July 6, 2018.

 In the 2018–19 season, Daye won his first Lega Basket Serie A (LBA) championship with Reyer.
 After winning the final series 4–3 over Dinamo Sassari, Daye was named LBA Finals MVP.

 On February 16, 2020, Daye won his first Italian Cup with Reyer Venezia.
 He was named MVP of the competition.

 In June 2020, Daye signed a multiyear contract with Reyer Venezia.
 The contract extends through the 2022–23 season.

 New Taipei Kings (2022–2023)

 On November 16, 2022, it was announced that the New Taipei Kings of the P. League+ had signed with Daye.

 Victoria Libertas Pesaro (2023)

 On March 8, 2023, Daye signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

-New Taipei Kings (2024–present)
+New Taipei Kings (2024–2026)

 On July 29, 2024, Daye had re-signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).

 On August 14, 2025, Daye re-signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
+On October 5, Daye announced that he would retire at the end of the 2025–26 season.

+On May 3, 2026, New Taipei Kings held the retirement ceremony for Daye.